zoredache/dockerimage_gitlist/README.md

     docker run --rm=true -p 8888:80 -v /path/repo:/repos gitlist

+You can mount a config.ini file into `/var/www/html/config.ini` to update the settings.
+For example if you want to enable the SSH URL.

 The web interface will be available on host machine at port 8888 and will show repositories inside /path/repo